exercism/research_experiment_1/exercises/ruby-1-b/README.md

 title, ISBN, author, and publishing year.

-You need to write the logic for finding a book, adding new copies to the library's inventory, lending a book, and returning a book
+You need to write the logic for finding a book, adding new copies to the library's inventory, lending a book, and returning a book.

 A book should be findable with it's ISBN
 ```